daronphang/coding_resources/javascript/angular/fundamentals.md

 (input)="onUpdateServerName($event)"
 // $event is a reserved variable name used in HTML when performing event binding, outputs the data emitted from the event
 ```
+## Directives:
+Instructions in the DOM.
+Components are directives with templates.
+Also have directives without templates.